 The Criminal Prosecution Clinic, which is housed at the Lane County District Attorney’s Office, offers students the opportunity to prepare and try minor criminal cases under the supervision of an attorney and to assist senior prosecutors on felony cases.
 For questions, contact Jay Hall and Deb Stoll.

-Domestic Violence Clinic and Advanced Domestic Violence Clinic
+Domestic Violence Civil Clinic and Advanced Domestic Violence Civil

 Environmental Law Clinic and Advanced Environmental Law Clinic

-The Environmental Law Clinic is housed at the Western Environmental Law Center, a nonprofit public interest law firm with offices in Eugene, Taos, and Helena.
-Students work with WELC, which represents conservationist groups, individuals, and sometimes local governments in state and federal courts.
-Students work in both of WELC’s practice groups—Climate and Energy, and Wildlands—and are engaged in intellectually challenging and creative work.
+The Environmental Law Clinic is housed at the Western Environmental Law Center, a nonprofit public interest law firm with offices in Eugene, Taos, Seattle and Helena.
+Students work with WELC attorneys representing primarily conservation non-profit organizations in state and federal courts.
+Students work with attorneys on active and developing litigation in all of WELC’s practice groups—Public Lands, Western Wildlife, Fossil Fuels/Clean Energy, and Western Communities—and are engaged in intellectually challenging and creative work.
 For questions, contact John Mellgren and Pete Frost.

 The Nonprofit Clinic is an interdisciplinary clinic that brings law students, Planning, Public Policy, and Management students and Conflict Resolution students together at the law school to serve the Oregon nonprofit community.
 Clinic students conduct an organizational assessment of several nonprofit organizations, draft an assessment report, and present their findings.
 Clinic students also facilitate a dialogue between the nonprofit organizations’ Executive Director and Board of Directors regarding recommendations.
 For questions, contact Beatrice Dohrn.